 You can read my blog posts on this blog by clicking on “Blog” above or in the side bar under Pages.

-Changes to this blog are explained on the About Me page–you may notice the new name of the Blog (formerly Hope and Healing with Elaine) and also that I am no longer going by my pen name Elaine.
-My name is Roxanne Elaine Smith.
+Changes to this blog are explained on the About Me page–you may notice the new name of the Blog (formerly Hope and Healing with Elaine) and also that I am no longer going by my pen name Elaine which was my middle name.

 10 of my original songs, have now been professionally recorded (sung by me 🙂 ) and are available for download on my new music website RoxanneSmithMusic.com.
 I hope to especially reach those wounded souls who are interested in the healing power of music in their recovery from childhood wounds to living a life of wholeness and vitality–free of anxiety and self-doubt.
 It was the music that ultimately helped me to heal and inspired the creation of this blog and now I am thrilled to have been blessed with the opportunity to share these newly recorded songs of hope and healing, empowerment, and upliftment with the world.